jafri101/jafrilabs/README.md

 # Source Code

-Most projects here are commercial products.
-Their internal architecture, automation workflows, AI prompts, and implementation details remain proprietary.
-Public repositories are intended to showcase product architecture, engineering decisions, and technical capability — not to expose commercial IP.
+Most projects featured here are commercial products, so their production source code, internal architecture, automation workflows, AI prompts, and implementation details are proprietary.

+Public repositories are provided where appropriate to demonstrate engineering work, architecture, technical decisions, and capability without exposing commercial intellectual property.

 ---